Manage Messages by Exception

 Increase Availability for Critical Resources

 Real availability monitoring goes beyond the QSYSOPR message queue.
 Ensure that your business users have the access they need to the system resources and applications they rely on every day.
 Robot Console monitors system resources like lines, ports, and subsystems and system logs like QHST, QAUDJRN, or FTP requests at regular intervals.
-If it detects a problem, Robot Console can take automatically take action, resulting in more uptime so business can run smoothly.
+If it detects a problem, Robot Console can automatically take action, resulting in more uptime so business can run smoothly.

 Reply, Escalate, or Troubleshoot from Anywhere